-(60) This procedure applies to all the Office of Capital Works and Facilities Project Managers and Building Contractors and covers all building rubble resulting from demolition, building and refurbishment on all UWS campuses.
+(60) This procedure applies to all the Office of Capital Works and Facilities Project Managers and Building Contractors and covers all building rubble resulting from demolition, building and refurbishment on all University campuses.
 Building rubble or building and demolition waste refers to all material (such as bricks, concrete, paper, plastics, polystyrene, glass, metal and timber) resulting from the demolition, erection, construction, refurbishment or alteration of buildings and/or infrastructure-type development.

 (61) This operating procedure does not apply to asbestos waste.